Skip to main content

 Building Safety Act 2022: The Complete Guide for Principal Designers

 Everything you need to know about the Building Safety Act 2022, from gateway submissions to golden thread requirements.
-A comprehensive resource for construction professionals navigating the new regulatory landscape.
+This guide is written for teams running the same workflows Threadsovereign manages across design, handover, occupied phase duties, and resident engagement.

 Threadsovereign Compliance Team